EfGul/BetriebsstellenInfo/README.md

 # BetriebsstellenInfo
 ## Description
-The BetriebsstellenInfo endpoint provides information about operating stations.
+The BetriebsstellenInfo application provides an endpoint that delivers information about operating stations.
 The user has to enter the RL-100 code when calling up the endpoint and then receives information about the operating station as output.
 ## How to run project
 To run the project correctly, a web server like uvicorn is also required.
 First you have to start with installing the necessary packages.
 This can be done via
 ```